funvill/funvill.github.io/_posts/2011-02-14-status-update-feb-15.md

 ---
-title: Status update Feb 15
+title: "Status update Feb 15"
 date: 2011-02-14 16:07:00
+categories:
+- Arduino
-categories: Arduino Development
+- Development
 tags:
 - Arduino
 - Development
 - Interesting
 - Media
 - News
 - Vancouver
+slug: status-update-feb-15

 ---

 <ul>
 	<li><a href="http://www.raygunrevival.com/">Ray Gun Revival</a> has been launched.
 We sent out 8k unsolicited email newsletter to anyone that had anything to do with the old site and only ~50 people followed the link and signed up for the newsletter.
 Showing me that spam just doesn't work.</li>
 	<li><a href="http://www.raygunrevival.com/rgr-teaser-trailer/">Ray Gun Revival teaser trailer</a> was released a week later then the launch but more polished for it.
 Tell me what you think.
 Also Check out the <a href="http://www.youtube.com/watch?v=u48ZG2ElAdM">making of time laps video</a>